Welcome to Middle School

 In Choir, students learn to read choral scores and sing in two- and three-part harmony in various genres.
 The class provides students with a deeper understanding of vocal technique, phrasing and musical interpretation, and music analysis.
 Occasional leadership opportunities are available in both classes for students as section leaders or assistant conductors.

-Theatre courses and additional music and visual arts courses are offered as electives (see more details under "Electives" below).
+Theatre courses are offered as electives (see more details under "Electives" below).

 Our Middle School Computer Science courses are designed to equip students with essential technical skills and tools they'll need for future academic success.

 In 7th grade, students focus on creative engagement with and personal connections to computing by drawing upon creativity, imagination, and individual interests.
 Students build and program robots to solve a series of challenges, practice fundamental coding concepts in several languages, and explore engineering concepts in a 3D design and printing challenge.

 In 8th grade, the students examine the foundations of computer science with a focus on how computing powers the world.
 The 8th grade Computer Science course is organized around five big ideas that are essential to studying computer science: creativity, data & information, coding, the Internet, and the global impact of computing on our society.

 Middle School actively engages girls in a comprehensive program which includes team sports, fitness and recreational activities, dance, and yoga.
 Building on a solid Lower School program, girls hone motor and movement skills with a thematic emphasis placed on the importance of cardiovascular fitness.
 The program works to instill enthusiasm and motivation for lifelong participation in physical activity as well as to prepare students for interscholastic competition in Middle and Upper School.

 Service Learning encourages Middle School students to understand and embrace their responsibilities of global citizenship.
 Through the service learning program, girls discuss issues of community concern and participate in service learning projects at the school, in the Pasadena area, and across the globe.